 Like most class action lawsuits, damages in environmental and toxic exposure cases are both compensatory and punitive.
 Compensatory damages are meant to “reimburse” plaintiffs for direct damages such as medical bills or the loss of a loved one.
 Punitive damages are meant to punish the defendant for intentional or grossly neglectful acts.
 The potential for punitive damages is typically high in environmental cases because the impact can be so devastating.

 Damages in these cases are typically divided according to the severity of the plaintiff’s injury or loss.
 Because members of a class must only be “similarly situated” not identically situated, plaintiffs often have different degrees of injury and loss.
 If a case is settled, the terms usually specific who gets what.
 If a jury determines a case, the judge usually helps work out how the judgment is divided.

 When considering an environmental class action lawsuit, it’s important to hire a class action attorney with the experience and resources to see the case to a successful resolution.
 These cases can be costly and time-consuming and require the testimony of many expert witnesses.
-The attorneys at Ankin Law Office are both qualified to and capable of handling any class action suit.
+The attorneys at Ankin Law are both qualified to and capable of handling any class action suit.
 Our firm has significant resources to dedicate towards worthwhile cases.
 Contact us schedule a free consultation to discuss the details of your case.

 Mass Tort Lawyers at Ankin Law:

 Protecting the rights of injured people since 1940.